dinde451/jarr.d1/Jarulfs_Guide.md

 Sword: 25%

-  - > Weapon racks can never exist in church.
+  - > Weapon racks can never exist in Church.

 Armor Rack